 Proper storage, inventory of products and wastes, spills response plans and employee education on managing laboratory wastes are important factors in keeping our receiving waters clean.

-All industrial, commercial or institutional facilities that discharge non-domestic wastewater to the sanitary sewer system operated by the CRD must follow the requirements of CRD Bylaw 2922 - Sewer Use Bylaw.
-The laboratory sector, as with many other sectors, have specific requirements under a code of practice within the Sewer Use Bylaw.
+All industrial, commercial or institutional facilities that discharge non-domestic wastewater to the sanitary sewer system operated by the CRD must follow the requirements of CRD Bylaw No. 2922 - Sewer Use Bylaw.
+The laboratory sector, as with many other sectors, has specific requirements under a code of practice within the Sewer Use Bylaw.

 Code of Practice for Laboratory Operations prescribes the requirements and conditions for preventing or limiting the discharge of prohibited and restricted wastes into the sanitary sewer system.